 1. To disable/enable the reverse sensing system feature with the vehicle in P (Park), select this function from the SETUP MENU or put the vehicle in R (Reverse).

-- 2. Press and hold the SELECT/RESET control switch to turn the park aid ON or OFF. - 3.
-Press the SELECT/RESET control switch for the next SETUP MENU item or wait for more than 4 seconds to return to the INFO MENU.
+2. Press and hold the SELECT/RESET control switch to turn the park aid ON or OFF.